Getting Started with Git

 Add

 Add files to the current working space.
-If you do not use git add to add the files, they will not be included in subsequent commits.
+If you don't use git add to add the files, they won't be included in subsequent commits.

 # Add a file